Gateway API Adoption Guide

 verbs: ["get", "list"]

-Application Team: HTTPRoute only (Role — namespace-scoped)
+Application team: manages HTTPRoute only (Role β namespace scope)

 apiVersion: rbac.authorization.k8s.io/v1